-Speedup simulation technique.
-The technique that we use in this work is based on speedup simulation.
-In essence, the idea is that we assume we have an algorithm A that solves a problem $\Pi$ in T rounds, and then we construct a new algorithm A' that solves another problem $\Pi'$ in $T' \leq T - 1$ rounds.
+The technique that we use in this work is based on speedup simulation, a.k.a., round elimination.
+In essence, the idea is that we assume we have an algorithm A that solves a problem Π in T rounds, and then we construct a new algorithm A' that solves another problem Π' in $T' \leq T - 1$ rounds.
 A node in algorithm A' gathers its radius-T' neighborhood, considers all possible ways of extending it to a radius-T neighborhood, simulates A for each such extension, and then uses the output of A to choose its own output.
 Now if we can iterate the speedup step for k times (without reaching a trivial problem), we know that the original problem requires at least k rounds to solve.

-This approach was first used by Linial [26, 27] and Naor [30] to prove that graph coloring in cycles requires $\Omega(\log^ n)$ rounds.
-This was more recently used to prove lower bounds for sinkless orientations, algorithmic Lovász local lemma, and $\Delta$ -coloring [10, 12], as well as to prove lower bounds for weak coloring [3, 9].
+This approach was first used by Linial [32, 33] and Naor [36] to prove that graph coloring in cycles requires $\Omega(\log^ n)$ rounds.
+This was more recently used to prove lower bounds for sinkless orientations, algorithmic Lovász local lemma, and Δ -coloring [13, 15], as well as to prove lower bounds for weak coloring [6, 12].

-In principle, the approach can be used with any locally checkable graph problem, in a mechanical manner [9].
-However, if one starts with a natural problem $\Pi$ (e.g. MIS, MM, or graph coloring) and applies the speedup simulation in a mechanical manner, the end result is typically a problem $\Pi'$ that does not have any natural interpretation or simple description, and it gets quickly exponentially worse.
-The key technical challenge that the present work overcomes is the construction of a sequence of nontrivial problems $\Pi_1, \Pi_2, \ldots$ such that each of them has a relatively simple description and we can nevertheless apply speedup simulation for any pair of them.
+In principle, the approach can be used with any locally checkable graph problem, in a mechanical manner [12].
+However, if one starts with a natural problem Π (e.g. MIS, MM, or graph coloring) and applies the speedup simulation in a mechanical manner, the end result is typically a problem Π' that does not have any natural interpretation or simple description, and it gets quickly exponentially worse.
+The key technical challenge that the present work overcomes is the construction of a sequence of nontrivial problems Π_1, Π_2, \ldots such that each of them has a relatively simple description and we can nevertheless apply speedup simulation for any consecutive pair of them.
+Note that the simplicity of the descriptions is crucial in two ways: it allows us to prove the desired relation between the complexities of any two subsequent problems in the sequence, and it enables us to show that the problems indeed cannot be solved in 0 rounds.

-The formalism that we use is closely related to [9]-in essence, we generalize the formalism from graphs to hypergraphs, then represent the hypergraph as a bipartite graph, and we arrive at the formalism that we use in the present work to study maximal matchings in bipartite graphs.
+The formalism that we use is closely related to [12]-in essence, we generalize the formalism from graphs to hypergraphs, then represent the hypergraph as a bipartite graph, and we arrive at the formalism that we use in the present work to study maximal matchings in bipartite graphs.

-Figure 2: A 3-regular bipartite port-numbered network and a maximal matching.
+Fig. 2.
+A 3-regular bipartite port-numbered network and a maximal matching.